-Earn 3X rewards points on gas, as well as dining, and travel, including your Airbnb stays and any Uber rides, and 1X on all other purchases.
+Earn 3X rewards points at gas stations, as well as on dining, and travel, including your Airbnb stays and any Uber rides, and 1X on all other purchases.
 Best of all, there’s no annual fee on this high-value credit card, and a sign-up bonus of 30,000 points when you spend $3,000 within the first three months – that’s a $300 cash redemption value.

 Trust your host to guide you to the best restaurants and entertainment

 Review websites like Yelp and voice searches through Siri or Alexa may help you find the best restaurants and entertainment at your destination.
 But you can skip the legwork and go straight to your number one local source for recommendations: your Airbnb host.

 Ask your host for their favorite nightspots or day trips in the area, and then use one of these top-rated dining rewards cards to treat yourself.